-But if you aren’t sure which language you’d like to learn, then it’s worth thinking about what you want to gain from your language learning experience e.g. would you like to be able to visit a particular country and speak the local language of the natives?
+But if you aren’t sure which language you’d like to learn, then it’s worth thinking about what you want to gain from your language learning experience.
+For example, would you like to be able to visit a particular country and speak the local language of the natives?
 Or is there a job you want to apply for further down the line that requires a particular language?
-It’s also worth thinking about how commonly a language is spoken e.g. it could be beneficial to learn something like Chinese or Spanish – as these are some of the most widely spoken languages in the world.
+It’s also worth thinking about how commonly a language is spoken.
+It could be beneficial to learn something like Chinese or Spanish – as these are some of the most widely spoken languages in the world.

 2. How do you want to learn it?

 - Use an online language programme or course.
-Some people prefer to teach themselves and work at their own pace, using online activities to work on their spoken, written and verbal language skills.
-The beauty of this type of learning is that you can fit it into your daily routine at a time that suits you, whether that’s practising on the way to and from work, or during your lunch break.
-Rosetta Stone’s* interactive program is a great option for this.
-You can access online lessons, audio stories, and a phrasebook – either on your desktop or on their award-winning app.
-The first three days are free, and after that, you can choose whether you’d like to commit to a paid subscription for a fixed number of months.
-Alternatively, we have a wide selection of free and paid-for courses on the Rest Less website that you can browse below.
+Some people prefer to teach themselves and work at their own pace using online activities to work on their spoken, written, and verbal language skills.
+The beauty of this type of learning is that you can fit it into your daily routine at a time that suits you, whether that’s practising on the way to and from work or during your lunch break.

-- If you aren’t sure whether or not you would like to commit to learning a language yet, then there are a few low-commitment, casual ways, that you could begin learning some basic language skills.
-Mobile apps like Duolingo, Memrise and Quizlet offer fun games and activities which will allow you to learn basic vocabulary and grammar whilst on the move.
+- Use mobile apps.
+If you aren’t sure whether or not you’d like to commit to learning a language yet, then there are a few casual and low-commitment ways that you could begin learning some basic language skills.
+Mobile apps like Duolingo, Memrise, and Quizlet offer fun games and activities which will allow you to learn basic vocabulary and grammar whilst on the move.

-- Make use of films, books and magazines.
-If you want to make language-learning fun and tie it in with some of your favourite leisure activities then this can be a great way to do so.
-Try watching TV or films spoken in the language that you want to learn and only look at the English subtitles if you really need to, or reading some short novels or magazines.
+- Make use of films, books, and magazines.
+If you want to make language learning fun and tie it in with some of your favourite leisure activities, then this can be a great way to do so.
+Try watching TV or films spoken in the language that you want to learn and only look at the English subtitles if you really need to.
+You can also try reading some short novels or magazines.
 You might be surprised at how many words you already know.

-- Travelling.
+- Travel.
 Some people prefer to learn languages by immersing themselves in it so that they have no choice but to learn – and they also get the cultural benefit too!
-There are a number of different options if you decide to do this – you may want to go it alone or travel with a friend or family member, or you may decide you’d prefer to stay with a host family who can help you get to grips who can often support your language learning and introduce you to life as a local.
-Through websites like Home Stay In, you can find and book stays with host families around the world – this is usually a much cheaper option than staying in hotels, apartments or hostels.
+There are a number of different options if you decide to do this – you may want to go it alone or travel with a friend or family member.

 3. How do I stay motivated while learning a new language?

-However you decide to learn a new language, try to make it as fun as possible and practice at every opportunity you get.
-Learning a new language is no different to learning anything else in the sense that the more you practice, the better you’ll get.
+However you decide to learn a new language, try to make it as fun as possible and practise at every opportunity you get.
+Learning a new language is no different to learning anything else in the sense that the more you practise, the better you’ll get.

-If you love the idea but the thought of it seems like a huge uphill climb, then try reducing the upfront hurdle by starting small e.g. by downloading an app like Duolingo for just five or ten minutes a day, and see how you get on.
+If you love the idea but the thought of it seems like a huge uphill climb, then try reducing the upfront hurdle by starting small, for example, by downloading an app like Duolingo for just five or ten minutes a day, and see how you get on.